silashansen/bmw_notify/README.md

 ## To run this
 1. Install dependencies
 <pre>pip3 install -r requirements.txt</pre>
-2. Create a new file called bmw_notify.env and fill it with the following:
+2. Create a new file called .env and fill it with the following:
 <pre>
 TWILIO_ACCOUNT_SID=
 TWILIO_AUTH_TOKEN=